YOUSSEF-R-KAMEL/YOUSSEF-R-KAMEL/README.md

 I'm a passionate **Software Developer** with a strong focus on building visually appealing and user-friendly websites.

 - 👨‍💻 Currently Working On Web development using **JavaScript** and **Angular**
 - 📚 Currently learning about Frontend and Backend technologies.
-- 🎯 Future Goals: Learn more web technologies - Create awesome websites.
-- Full-stack technologies and best practices
+- 🎯 Future Goals: Learn more web technologies, Create awesome websites, learning Full-stack technologies and best practices

-## 🎯 Future Goals

-- Master modern web technologies
-- Build innovative and responsive web applications

 ## 🛠️ Technologies I Work With